 Instructions

-• Refrigerate at least 2 hours or until ready to serve.
-Garnish with additional berries, if desired
+• Cover and chill for at least 2 hours before serving.
+Garnish with additional berries for serving, if desired.

 Did you make this recipe?